datenstrom/yellow/STYLEGUIDE.md

   e.g. `// Return request information`.
 * Download a copy of the PHP standards and burn them, it's a great symbolic gesture.
 * Keep methods relatively small, sweet and focused on one thing, if unsure do less.
-* Don't have code comments inside methods and functions, if unsure refactor code.
+* Don't have code comments inside methods and functions.

 You should use the following guidelines for your extensions: